Density-driven higher-order topological phase transitions in amorphous solids: Introduction

-It is worth to note that some previous works have demonstrated that the amorphous topological phase transitions are related to the density \cite{PhysRevLett.118.236402, poyhonen2018amorphous,PhysRevResearch.2.013053} .
-Sahlberg \emph{et al}. proposed a scaling theory of amorphous topological phase transition from a topological trivial phase to a topological Chern insulator phase driven by the density of lattice sites \cite{PhysRevResearch.2.013053}.
-In addition, Mcmillan \emph{et al}. presented experimental evidence for the occurrence of a density-driven phase transition between semiconducting and metallic polyamorphs of silicon by changing pressure \cite{mcmillan2005density}.
-However, whether a topological phase transitions from topological trivial phase to a higher-order topological phase driven by density can exist in amorphous systems is unclear.
+It is worth noting that some previous works have demonstrated that amorphous topological phase transitions are related to density \cite{PhysRevLett.118.236402, poyhonen2018amorphous,PhysRevResearch.2.013053} .
+Sahlberg \emph{et al}. proposed a scaling theory of an amorphous topological phase transition from a topological trivial phase to a topological Chern insulator phase driven by the density of lattice sites \cite{PhysRevResearch.2.013053}.
+In addition, McMillan \emph{et al}. presented experimental evidence for the occurrence of a density-driven phase transition between semiconducting and metallic polyamorphs of silicon by changing pressure \cite{mcmillan2005density}.
+However, whether a topological phase transitions from a topological trivial phase to a higher-order topological phase driven by density can exist in amorphous systems is unclear.

 In this paper, we investigate the density-driven higher-order topological phase transition in a two-dimensional ($2$D) amorphous system without any spatial order.
 The zero-energy corner modes are protected by particle-hole symmetry and effective chiral symmetry which is similar to Ref. \cite{PhysRevResearch.2.012067}.
-By calculating the quadrupole moment and the probability density of the in-gap eigenstates, it is found that the amorphous system hosts a topological trivial phase when the density is below the critical density, beyond which the system holds a higher-order topological phase characterized by quantized quadrupole moment and the existence of corner states.
-Our results should be general, which are also applicable to three-dimensional ($3$D) amorphous systems.
+By calculating the quadrupole moment and the probability density of the in-gap eigenstates, it is found that the amorphous system hosts a topological trivial phase when the density is below the critical density, beyond which the system holds a higher-order topological phase characterized by a quantized quadrupole moment and the existence of corner states.
+Our results should be general, and also applicable to three-dimensional ($3$D) amorphous systems.

 The rest of the paper is organized as follows.
-In Sec.~\ref{Models}, we introduce the higher-order topological insulator in $2$D random lattice and give the details of numerical methods.
-Then, we provide numerical results for studying the higher-order topological phase transition driven by density in $2$D and $3$D random lattice in Sec.~\ref{NS}.
+In Sec.~\ref{Models}, we introduce the higher-order topological insulator in a $2$D random lattice and give the details of our numerical methods.
+Then, we provide the numerical results for studying a higher-order topological phase transition driven by density in $2$D and $3$D random lattices in Sec.~\ref{NS}.
 Finally, we summarize our conclusions in Sec.~\ref{CD}.